eformat/sno-for-100/README.md

 5. Check

-    It may take a couple of minutes for SNO to settle after restarting (authentication, ingress operators become available).
+    It may take a couple of minutes for SNO to settle down (authentication, ingress operators become available).
     You should now be able to login to your cluster OK.
 Check `oc get co` to make sure cluster operators are healthy.
     Check the router ELB has the instance associated (this will be temporary until you run the fix instance id script).